isakkjerstad/nnvs-cr-10-smart-pro-printer/README.md

 # Files:
-- *.curaprofile -> Cura profile for high quality printing with the printer.
+- CR-10_Smart_Pro.curaprofile -> Cura profile for high quality printing with the printer.
-- *.3mf -> Machine settings and profile for the printer.
+- profile.3mf -> Machine settings and profile for the printer.

 ## CR-10 Smart Pro settings:
 ### Printer Settings: